 What is BJCEM Network

-Nowadays, the Network is composed by 52 members from 18 countries, gathering together cultural institutions as well as independent organizations.
-BJCEM has established collaborations with partners all over Europe, Middle East, Africa and more widely with organizations and projects focused on the Mediterranean Diaspora.
-Our network is present in the following countries: Albania, Bosnia and Herzegovina, Cyprus, Egypt, France, Greece, Italy, Lebanon, Malta, Montenegro, Norway, Republic of San Marino, Serbia, Slovenia, Spain, Tunisia, Turkey and UK.
-We cooperate with an external partner in Austria.
+Initially created to oversee the Biennale, today BJCEM is a solid network with 52 members, ranging from cultural institutions to independent organizations, with partnerships throughout Europe, the Middle East and Africa, also with organizations and projects focused on the Mediterranean Diaspora.
+We are present in 18 countries: Albania, Bosnia and Herzegovina, Cyprus, Egypt, France, Greece, Italy, Lebanon, Malta, Montenegro, Norway, Republic of San Marino, Serbia, Slovenia, Spain, Tunisia, Turkey and the United Kingdom.
+We also cooperate with an external partner in Austria.

-Registered as an international association in Belgium with headquarters in Brussels, Belgium, and an executive office in Turin, Italy, BJCEM is an independent organization, open to anyone who shares its aim and interests without cultural, religious, political, social or moral distinction and it is member of the Anna Lindh Foundation and the Culture Action Europe.
+Registered as an international association in Belgium with headquarters in Brussels, Belgium, and an executive office in Turin, Italy, BJCEM is an independent organization, open to all those who shares its aims and interests without cultural, religious, political, social or moral distinction.
+It is a member of the Anna Lindh Foundation and of Culture Action Europe.
 BJCEM acknowledges the support of the City of Turin.

 What is the Biennale of Young Artists from Europe and the Mediterranean

-The Biennale of Young Artists from Europe and the Mediterranean was held for the first time in Barcelona in 1985 and was born from an idea of ARCI Kids, ARCI youth office.
-Its natural prologue was “Tendencias”, an initiative dedicated to youth cultural production in the Mediterranean area.
+The Biennale of Young Artists from Europe and the Mediterranean was held for the first time in Barcelona in 1985, from an original idea of ARCI Ragazzi, the youth branch of the Italian ARCI.

 Barcelona 1985, Thessaloniki 1986, Barcelona 1987, Bologna 1988, Marseille 1990, Valencia 1992, Lisbon 1994, Turin 1997, Rome 1999, Sarajevo 2001, Athens 2003, Naples 2005, Puglia 2008, Skopje 2009, Thessaloniki-Rome 2011, Ancona 2013, Milan 2015, Tirana-Durres 2017.

-Around the Biennale, especially in recent editions, collaboration opportunities have been built in various forms, from residency projects to training and research projects, from presentations of the results of European projects to workshops, actively involving both local communities and BJCEM members association.
-The Biennale can therefore be considered today as the culmination of a research project that accompanies young artists on their path of growth, no longer simply offering them an exhibition showcase, but giving them useful tools to become actors and protagonists of the dialogue in the Euro-Mediterranean area.
-A space that, in the last 30 years, has undergone profound changes, in front of which the Biennale has always managed to interface without being defeated.
-It has became an autonomous structure, a consolidated international network, where organizations and professionals meet in a safe space and can work together with the shared aim of making the Mediterranean a place where dialogue and cooperation are understood as tools for peace building and development.
+The Biennale has made possible, especially in recent editions, collaborations in various forms, from artists’ residencies to training and research projects, from presentations of the results of European projects to workshops, actively involving both local communities and BJCEM members.
+The Biennale is indeed the culmination of a research project that accompanies young artists in their growth, by offering them not only an exhibition showcase, but by giving them useful tools to become active professional artists in the Euro-Mediterranean region.
+In the last 30 years, the region has undergone profound changes and the Biennale has stayed present, as a relevant actor.
+It has become an independent and consolidated international network, where organizations and professionals meet in a safe space and can work together with the shared aim of making the Mediterranean a place where dialogue and cooperation are understood as tools for peace building and development.

-The Biennale of Young Artists from Europe and the Mediterranean is, even today, a launching platform for the career of the artists of the Euro-Mediterranean area.
-There are a lot of examples of names of established contemporary artists, who had their participation in the Biennale among their first experiences.
-This is the case, among others, of IRWIN, Grazia Toderi, Eva Marisaldi, Miltos Manetas, Vanessa Beecroft, Eulalia Valldosera, Adel Abdessemed, Vasco Araújo, Tobias Putrih, Erzen Shkololli, Mathieu K.Abonnenc, Ayreen Anastas, Giorgio Andreotta Calò, Haris Epaminonda, Coniglio Viola, Damir Očko, Valerio Berruti, Gian Maria Tosatti, Didem Erk, Ayman Ramadan, Elena Mazzi and Emilio Vavarella.
+A platform for the launch of the careers of young Euro-Mediterranean artists, the Biennale’s success is proven by the success of the artists that it has unwaveringly supported and promoted.
+Among these, we are proud to mention IRWIN, Grazia Toderi, Eva Marisaldi, Miltos Manetas, Vanessa Beecroft, Eulalia Valldosera, Adel Abdessemed, Vasco Araújo, Tobias Putrih, Erzen Shkololli, Mathieu K.Abonnenc, Ayreen Anastas, Giorgio Andreotta Calò, Haris Epaminonda, Coniglio Viola, Damir Očko, Valerio Berruti, Gian Maria Tosatti, Didem Erk, Ayman Ramadan, Elena Mazzi and Emilio Vavarella.